cmu-sei/juneberry/docs/getting_started.md

 ## Clone MMDetection and Juneberry

-The following commands can be used to clone MMDetection and Juneberry into the project directory as a sibling to the Juneberry repository directory.
+The following commands can be used to clone MMDetection into the project directory as a sibling to the Juneberry repository directory.

 ```shell script
 # Get a copy of mmdetection